 You don’t have a marketing resources problem.
 You have a brand purpose problem.

+We all envy those darling brands that everyone fawns over.
 “People carry their logo around!”

 “Everyone posts about them - it’s like free advertising!”

 Too often, we think it's a marketing resource problem.